tech-advantage/edc-popover-java/README.md

 To use edc publication in your Java application, you can use this utility.
 Work only for swing application.

+## edc Version

+Current release is compatible with edc v2.1+

 ## How can I get the latest release?

 You can pull it from the central Maven repositories: